Cypheron Core

 Cargo Installation

-Add Cypheron Core to your Cargo.toml
+Add Cypheron Core to your Cargo.toml:

 [dependencies]